 Brideshead in film and television adaptations of Evelyn Waugh’s classic novel.
 This magnificent 18th-century residence, surmounted with its iconic gilded dome, offers world-renowned collections and stunning architecture.
 We continue on to York.
 The city is steeped in history, from its founding by the Romans in 71 AD to its wealth as a medieval wool trading center and there is plenty to admire, from the Roman city walls to the surviving medieval streets.
 A must-see is York Minster, the largest Gothic cathedral in northern Europe.
 Tonight we enjoy dinner together at the hotel.

 When Edwin Lascelles started building Harewood House in 1759, he employed the finest craftsmen of the time: architect John Carr, interior designer Robert Adam, furniture maker Thomas Chippendale and visionary landscape gardener Lancelot ‘Capability’ Brown.
 The house is also filled with an outstanding art collection.
 Harewood is still home to the Lascelles family and reflects the changing tastes and styles of the past 250 years and we learn more on our tailor-made tour followed by lunch.
-Later we check back in to the Doubletree by Hilton Hotel in Lincoln for the night.
-The evening is left free to make your own dinner arrangements.
+Later we check in to the Stapleford Park Country House Hotel in Leicestershire where we stay overnight.

 This morning we start our journey south, stopping to enjoy a guided tour of Burghley House, cited as England’s greatest Elizabethan house.
 Burghley offers a unique glimpse into the way great houses have been lived in from the time of Elizabeth I to the present day.
 We have time to explore the breathtaking State Rooms and the house’s historic collection of paintings, ceramics and works of art.
 We continue on to our overnight hotel, the Hartwell House Hotel, one of the National Trust’s Historic Hotels, where we enjoy dinner together.